 How does the knight save herself?

-As usual, the auxiliary verb is in second place and the participle last:
+As usual, the auxiliary verb is in second place, with the participle coming at the end of the sentence:

 Was kann sie tun?